10.1 General context

-The history of youth work in Hungary is often referred to as continuous discontinuity (Oross, Wootsch).
-The foundations of modern youth work lie in the Christian youth organisations of the early 20th century, most importantly scouting, and do not differ radically from other European countries at the time.
-As Wootsch (2010) notes, the consequences of the treaty of Versailles after the 1st World War led youth movements to a intensely political path
+The history of youth work in Hungary is often described to as a continuous discontinuity (Oross, Wootsch).
+The foundations of modern youth work lie in the Christian youth organisations of the early 20th century, especially in scouting, and do not differ fundamentally from other European countries at that time.
+As Wootsch (2010) notes, the consequences of the Treaty of Versailles after World War 1 led youth movements down an intensely political path

-Scouting had strong political support in the right-wing authoritarian regime, and they did engage in direct political activities: mainly with spreading the revisionist goals abroad (see Bodnár 1986).
-The most notable youth-related event of the era was held in 1933, when the 4th World Scout Jamboree took place in Gödöllő.
+The Scouts had strong political support in the right-wing authoritarian regime, and they engaged in direct political activities: mainly in spreading revisionist goals abroad (see Bodnár 1986).
+The most notable youth-related event of this era was took place in 1933, when the 4th World Scout Jamboree held in Gödöllő.

 'By World War II there are 60,000 scouts in Hungary.
 The communist regime in Hungary makes scouting very difficult in the country and permanently bans the movement in 1948.'
 [Horvath (2017): The History of Hungarian Scouting Worldwide]

-After World War II, institutionalised youth work moved under the umbrella of the pioneer movement, similar to the general trend in the socialist bloc.
-In 1948 the scouts were merged into the pioneer movement.
-Some elements and methods of scouting were kept, but the communist ideological socialisation had a key role in the activities (though the ideological function gradually decreased from the 1970s).
+After World War II institutionalised youth work was placed under the umbrella of the pioneer movement, similar to the general trend in the socialist bloc.
+In 1948, the Scouts were incorporated into the Pioneer Movement.
+Some elements and methods of scouting were retained, but communist ideological socialisation played a key role in the activities (although the ideological function gradually diminished from the 1970s onwards).
 [Trencsényi (1993): About child movements (adolescent movements) and their helpers - A gyermekmozgalmakról (serdülőmozgalmakról) és segítőikről].

-Besides the ideological function, the pioneer movement also played a role in cultural education and sports.
-Almost all primary school students were pioneering, whereas young people of higher age groups could be attached to the Communist Youth League.
-During the late socialism, youth work carried out mainly by these institutions focused on community organisation, and as such, it was not unsuccessful.
-When Act 1989 - II on the Right of Association made it possible to form organisations, many youth organisations were established upon communities of these origins [Tóbiás (2019): Career paths in youth work (Szakmai életutak az ifjúsági munkában)].
+In addition to its ideological function, the Pioneer Movement also played a role in cultural education and in sport.
+Almost all primary school students were pioneers, while young people of higher age groups could be affiliated to the Communist Youth League.
+During late socialism, the youth work of these institutions focused mainly on community organising, and as such, it was not unsuccessful.
+When Act 1989 - II on the Right of Association made it possible to establish organisations, many youth organisations were established upon communities of these origins [Tóbiás (2019): Career paths in youth work (Szakmai életutak az ifjúsági munkában)].

-The above-mentioned discontinuity has been ongoing since the democratic transition too.
-The 1995 opening of the European Youth Centre (Európai Ifjúsági Központ) in Budapest and especially the operation of Mobilitás National Youth Service (which, among its other tasks, provided the methodological background to youth work) between 1995 and 2013 marked positive opportunities and failed hopes.
-Since then, its tasks are coordinated by the project-funded Elisabeth Youth Foundation Nonprofit Ltd (Erzsébet Ifjúsági Alap) that is the legal successor of the New Generation Centre Nonprofit Ltd. As Nagy and Oross (2018) conclude regarding the traditions of Hungarian youth work:
+The discontinuity mentioned above continues after the democratic transition.
+The opening of the European Youth Centre (Európai Ifjúsági Központ) in Budapest in 1995 and especially the activity of the Mobilitás National Youth Service (which, among other tasks, also provided the methodological background for youth work) between 1995 and 2013 marked positive opportunities and failed hopes.
+Since then, its tasks have been coordinated by the project-funded Elisabeth Youth Foundation Nonprofit Ltd (Erzsébet Ifjúsági Alap) which is the legal successor of the New Generation Centre Nonprofit Ltd. As Nagy and Oross (2018) conclude regarding the traditions of Hungarian youth work:

 'The tradition of Hungarian youth work has been shaped by the pedagogical practice of teachers, by the social work practice of building horizontal relationships and cooperation with young people and by the leisure-time activities of public cultural work.
 Since 2003, the basis for the distinct profession is provided by youth worker training.
 But […] youth work has continued to be a complementary, ancillary area in Hungary, and has less prestige than related professions.'
 [Nagy and Oross (2018) p.
 43.]

-There is no official definition of youth work in Hungary.
-With the lack of youth law, only contextual information and approach can be drawn.
-Strategical and policy documents often use the term youth work [ifjúsági munka], but the term ifjúságsegítő (officially translated into youth assistant, but routinely referred to as the Hungarian translation of youth worker) is also present both in strategical documents and everyday language of youth work.
+In Hungary, there is no official definition of youth work.
+As there is no youth law, only contextual information and approach can be drawn.
+Strategical and policy documents often use the term youth work [ifjúsági munka], but the term ifjúságsegítő (officially translated into youth assistant, but routinely referred to as the Hungarian translation of youth worker) is also present in both strategic documents and everyday language of youth work.

-It appears that in government documents and statements, the terminology of youth work has consolidated in the past years.
-The consequent terminology is undermined with the changes in the education, which had been called 'Social and Youth Work' between 2012 and 2016, and was reconceptualised as 'Youth Community Coordinator', whereas the Hungarian Standard Classification of Occupations still refers to the occupation as youth assistant.
+It appears that youth work terminology has become entrenched in Government documents and statements in recent years.
+The consistent terminology is undermined by the changes in the training, which was called 'social and youth work' between 2012 and 2016 and was reconceptualised as 'youth community coordinator', while the Hungarian Standard Classification of Professions still refers to the profession as youth assistant.

 In Youth Wiki, we make a distinction, and